Welcome, first-year students!

 - Make an appointment with an OCPD career counselor

-- Make an appointment with D'Anne Duncan, Assistant Dean for Diversity and Learner Success
+- Make an appointment with D'Anne Duncan, Assistant Dean for Learner Success

 UCSF offices that can help you conduct successful rotations